 I congratulated him and after few more minutes of chatting, went along my way, with the card safely under my briefcase.
 Well, walking has its own benefits.
 You meet people and suddenly you are invited!

 It was a hot summer’s day with the full glare of the sun upon me.
-I looked around – No auto-rickshaws to my aid; no pedaling rickshaws to my rescue…where they have all gone?
+I looked around – No auto-rickshaws to my aid; no pedaling rickshaws to my rescue…where have they all gone?

 “Saheb…kuch chaiya kiya?
 (Do you want anything)?” the vendor asked.

-“Nimbu pani (Lemon sherbet)” I said, pointing at the tennis ball shaped lemons.
-It seemed like ages since I had tasted a road side nimbu pani.
-Pepsi, Cola and those branded fizzy drinks were the usual dominants.
+“Nimbu-pani (Lemon-sherbet)” I said, pointing at the tennis ball shaped lemons.
+It seemed like ages since I had tasted a road side nimbu-pani.
+Pepsi, Cola and those branded, fizzy drinks were the usual dominants.

-Downing the entire glass at one go, I paid his fees, burped my thanks and hurried on, a smile on my sweaty face.
+Downing the entire glass at one go, I paid his fees, burped my thanks and hurried on, a smile on my face.

 I was secretly pleased that my thumb had been injured, quite glad that I had stopped by the medical shop, happy that I was walking and no wheels had rescued me.
 And, yes, I was so thankful to life for throwing me tangy lemons and very grateful to the vendor for gifting me a glass of delightful lemonade.